abhi9720/BankingPortal-API/README.md

 3. Configure MySQL: Set up a MySQL database and update the database credentials in `application.properties`.
 4. Build and run the project: `mvn spring-boot:run`

-## API Endpoints

-- `/api/account/pin/check`: Check if a PIN is created for the user's account.
-- `/api/account/pin/create`: Create a new PIN for the user's account.
-- `/api/account/pin/update`: Update the existing PIN for the user's account.
-- `/api/account/withdraw`: Withdraw cash from the user's account.
-- `/api/account/deposit`: Deposit cash into the user's account.
-- `/api/account/fund-transfer`: Transfer funds to another user's account.
-- `/api/account/transactions`: Get the list of transactions for the user's account.
-- `/api/dashboard/user`: Get details of the authenticated user.
-- `/api/dashboard/account`: Get details of the user's account.

-## Authentication

-The API endpoints require bearer token authentication.
-To access protected endpoints, include a valid access token in the "Authorization" header with the "Bearer" scheme.

 ## Screenshots
 <img width="960" alt="Screenshot 2023-07-23 200531" src="https://github.com/abhi9720/BankingPortal-API/assets/68281476/1c3a614b-a87d-4603-9eb8-0a21da6e1ee2">